Well Educated Mind

 2. Margery Kempe - The Book of Margery Kempe

-3. Michele De Montaigne - Essays
+3. Michel De Montaigne - Essays

 4. Teresa Of Avila - The Life of Saint Teresa of Avila by Herself